 Root Canals: Are They Safe?

-Root canal treatment is a dental treatment, which is designed to remove bacteria from the infected root canal, prevent reinfection of the tooth and save the natural tooth.
+Root canals are a dental treatment designed to remove bacteria from the infected root canal, prevent reinfection of the tooth and save the natural tooth.

 A better name for the procedure is a “root-filled tooth”.
 The nerve inside a tooth can get inflamed or infected from a very large cavity, or from trauma.